firhanram/Quote-Generator/README.md

 ## About
 This is a quote generator app.
-Users can see the genre of the quote and users can see quote randomly.
+Users can see the genre of the quote, and the author and users can see quote randomly.

 ### Tools
 - React JS